News

 Understand the new terms of social

 The dominance of social media as a carrier of news is hardly new – or newsworthy.
 But the profound scale of this change in recent years demands some attention.
-Amongst financial service audiences of a pensionable age, we found that there has been a 200% increase in using social media as the main news source in just the last four years.
+Amongst financial service audiences of a pensionable age, we found there has been a 200% increase in using social media as the main news source in just the last four years.

 At the same time, within the social media arena the battle lines are shifting quickly.
 The TikTok-takeover is real, making it the most downloaded app in the world last year.
 More importantly, it has rapidly become the origin of 40% of content across ALL social media platforms, according to Statista, and proven beyond doubt the potential impact of authentic, creative and infinitely shareable content.